 No.1 Court Debentures

-Every five years, No.1 Court debentures are sold.
-Holders are guaranteed one seat per debenture for the first 10 days of each Championships during the five-year period.
-First introduced in 1996 prior to the opening of the new No. 1 Court in 1997.
-The current issue of 1000 debentures covering the 2012-2016 Championships were priced at £13,700, made up of a nominal value of £500, premium £11,000 and VAT £2,200.
+Every five years, No.1 Court debentures are issued.
+Holders are guaranteed one seat per debenture held for the first 10 days of The Championships during the five-year period.
+The current issue of 1,000 debentures covering the 2012-2016 Championships were issued at £13,700, made up of £500 nominal value, £11,000 premium and £2,000 VAT on the premium.